ApurvaBhargava/apurvabhargava.github.io/writeups/minigrid-latent-planning-disentangled.md

 subtitle: "This project involves first training a reward-free JEPA planning model based on Planning with Latent Dynamics Model (PLDM) paper (Sobal et al, 2025) using BFS optimal + noisy trajectories from the MiniGrid DoorKey 5×5 environment and analyzing its learned latent dynamics.
 Building on this baseline, I then introduce a disentangled PLDM variant to examine how separating latent factors influences representation quality and downstream planning performance."
 ---

-## 1. Problem Setting and Vanilla World Model
+## 1. Problem Setting and Single-latent-variable World Model

 **Environment**: The environment is a MDP, specifically, MiniGrid DoorKey 5x5 (and transfer to Empty, Empty-Random and Obstacles variants).
 The agent must pick up a key, unlock a door, and reach the goal.
 Unlike the original paper's continuous navigation environments, this is a discrete setting.